ColtonZP/quickid/readme.md

-# quickid
+# quickids

-Effortlessly generate a unique 10 character id based on time and random character.
+Effortlessly generate a unique 10 character id based on time and random characters.

 # Install